rxxnnnnn/RecipeWebsite/README.md

 # Recipe Website
-A React website for viewing recipes and getting recommendations. \
+A React Application for viewing recipes and getting recommendations. \
-This website uses the services provided by https://github.com/4156-project/WhatToEatToday. \
+This application uses the services provided by https://github.com/4156-project/WhatToEatToday. \
 APIs used: \
 /recommend/item \
 /recommend/user \